ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval

-The results show that these activation functions significantly enhance the discriminative power of convolutional features, leading to world-class retrieval results. \item we design a multi-layer CNN architecture (ACTNET) where deep features from different convolutional layers are transformed using our novel activation layers and optimally aggregated into a compact global descriptor.
-Crucially, the trainable parameters from multiple CNN layers including the parameters of activation blocks are explicitly trained in an end-to-end manner minimising the triplet loss. \item we develop a low-latency, small-memory and low-power ACTNET model for real world applications.
+The results show that these activation functions significantly enhance the discriminative power of convolutional features, leading to world-class retrieval results. \item we design a multi-stream CNN architecture (ACTNET) where deep features from different convolutional layers are transformed using our novel activation layers and optimally aggregated into a compact global descriptor.
+Crucially, the trainable parameters from multiple CNN layers including the parameters of activation and deactivation blocks are explicitly trained in an end-to-end manner minimising the triplet loss. \item we develop a low-latency, small-memory and low-power ACTNET model: (1) to verify that the proposed model works within a structurally different, light architecture (i.e. very shallow MobileNet CNN), (2) to confirm that it continues bringing significant performance gains, and (3) to quantify these gains.
 Detailed experimental results show that our low-complexity ACTNET achieves comparable performance to the state-of-the-art RMAC \cite{Gordo2017} and GEM \cite{GEM} CNNs while providing five times faster extraction speed. \item we perform extensive experiments on several datasets and show that ACTNET outperforms the best CNN-based methods: MAC \cite{Tolias2015}, RMAC \cite{Gordo2017} and GEM \cite{GEM}. \end{itemize}